Racial discrimination: Africa

 The British colonial impact greatly affected the cultures of African society but the differences in the countries like Nigeria remain as close to tradition compared to countries like South Africa.
 American racism also plays a part that escalates racism in Nigeria but American racism ideas influencing African Cultures.
 The racism that was developed by the influence of colonization and American influenced there to create levels of power based on racism.
 Racism in African cultures is connected to the opportunities received in life, virus susceptibility, and tribal traditions.
 For example, in the north, an indirect policy of rule settled a new way of life between the colonizing government and the Fulani- Hausa ruling class.
 Because of this the North falls behind the South and West on education development which causes racial malignity.

 Uganda

 While Uganda was under Idi Amin's rule, there was a policy to replace Asians and white people with blacks.
 Idi Amin was also an anti Semitic person.

 Liberia

 The constitution of Liberia renders non-blacks ineligible for citizenship.

+United Kingdom

+A 2023 University of Cambridge survey which featured the largest sample of Black people in Britain found that 88% had reported racial discrimination at work, 79% believed the police unfairly targeted black people with stop and search powers and 80% definitely or somewhat agreed that racial discrimination was the biggest barrier to academic attainment for young Black students.
+Formal equality based on race continues to be violated in the United Kingdom.

+Germany

+Racial discrimination in Germany affects various ethnic and religious minority groups, including people of Turkish and Middle Eastern descent, Black Germans, Romani communities, asylum seekers, and Jewish populations.

+People of Turkish and Middle Eastern descent constitute one of the most discriminated against minorities in Germany.
+Many are descendants of guest workers (Gastarbeiter) who arrived during the 1960s and 1970s.
+Studies indicate that job applicants with Turkish, Arab, or Muslim-sounding names receive significantly fewer interview invitations compared to those with German-sounding names.
+In the education system, children of Turkish and Arab backgrounds are disproportionately placed in lower-tier secondary schools, limiting access to higher education and skilled professions.

+The Romani community in Germany, estimated to number between 120,000 and 200,000, also faces persistent discrimination in housing, education, and employment.
+Many Roma families experience forced evictions and struggle to secure rental contracts due to widespread ethnic profiling by landlords.
+In the education system, Roma children are disproportionately placed in special education schools and have lower enrollment rates in higher education.